 Although insurance coverage is provided in the program fee, students are required to keep their existing U.S. health insurance plans in full force during the duration of the study abroad program.

 Costs are comparable to the St. Thomas comprehensive semester fee for tuition, room and board plus the off-campus study fee.
 Program fees include tuition, room, partial board, site visits, and excursions within Italy.

 Students are able to use their financial aid packages in Rome as they would on the main campus in St. Paul.
+Additionally, all students admtited in the priority application period will automatically recieve a $2,000 scholarship from the College of Arts and Sciences.
 For specific questions, students should reach out to the Office of Study Abroad and the Financial Aid Office.